2017 Gabon Global Money Week

 - 3 000

 Gabon joined Global Money Week for the first time this year!
 GOPA Consulting initiated an awareness raising caravan on Thursday 17 March, which reached approximately 500 children.
 The aim was to teach youth aged 10 to 30 about the importance of savings from an early age, and to educate them on how to open and manage bank and savings accounts.
-During the teaching sessions in high schools, presentations were followed by questions from participants, along with experience sharing, in order to have an interactive and dynamic learning process.
+During the teaching sessions in high schools, presentations were followed by questions and comments from participants who shared their experiences in order to have an interactive and dynamic learning process.
 In addition, GOPA Consulting met with the General Director for Secondary and Normal Education of the Ministry of Education to present the GMW theme and to raise awareness of financial education to local authorities.

 “If I get my high-school diploma, I will go to another country, a foreign country.
 My parents don’t have much money so I can help them out with what I saved since I am little” Student, Gabon